-The heart of a jet pump on a jet ski is the impeller.
-The impeller looks very similar to a propeller, they’re very similar but have slight differences.
+The heart of a jet pump is the impeller, which closely resembles a propeller, with only slight differences.

 Impeller – Wear Ring – Cables